Breeding boxer dogs can be quite a challenge for a first timer. Here is a step-by-step guide specifically for boxer dog breeding.

-This is where the waiting game starts, wait for the female (bitch) boxer to come into season or heat, this usually takes once in six months.
+This is where the waiting game starts: wait for the female (bitch) boxer to come into season or heat.
+This usually takes once in six months.
 Look out for the very first day you will see a bloody discharge.
-The bitch will stop menstruating around the seventh day, but, she will be most likely ready to mate on the twelfth or thirteenth day.
+The bitch will stop menstruating around the seventh day, but she will be most likely ready to mate on the twelfth or thirteenth day.
 Watch out for signs of swelling in the female’s genitals.
-Often times, she will move her tail to one sign which is called flagging and is a sign that she is ready to mate.
+Usually, a female dog in heat will move her tail to one side, which is called flagging, and it is a sign that she is ready to mate.
 Make sure to keep this bitch away from other studs except for the one you have chosen to mate it with.

 - The average litter count for boxers is six to eight puppies per litter.

 - Just like any other dog breeds, gestation can last for around nine weeks or sixty-three days.
-Know more about dog pregnancy here!
+Learn more about dog pregnancy here.